Testing semiparametric model-equivalence hypotheses based on the characteristic function: Introduction

 \section{Introduction}

-In a parametric framework the term ``precise hypothesis'' is mostly used in bioequivalence when the null hypothesis $\vartheta=\vartheta_0$ about a given parameter $\vartheta$ is being tested against the alternative $\vartheta\neq\vartheta_0$.
+In a parametric framework the term ``precise hypothesis'' is mostly used in bioequivalence when a {\it{point}} null hypothesis $\vartheta=\vartheta_0$ is being tested about a given parameter $\vartheta$.
 The issue of whether a point null hypothesis such as this is reasonable or if a less precise hypothesis would be more appropriate has a long history and is being strongly debated often in connection to the so--called ``Lindley's Paradox''.
-This paradox stated in rough terms says that as the sample size increases any frequentist approach tends to lean towards the alternative while from the Bayesian perspective the data will become even more inclined towards the null hypothesis; see for instance Sprenger (2013), and Berger and Delampady (1987).
-In view of this debate some researchers have opted towards reformulation of the problem as one of testing the (im)precise null hypothesis $|\vartheta-\vartheta_0|\leq \Delta$ against the alternative $|\vartheta-\vartheta_0|>\Delta$, for some fixed $\Delta>0$.
-(Note that $\Delta$ can be chosen as a shrinking neighborhood of the sample size, analogously to the common practice of power analysis by means of contiguous alternatives; Borovkov, 1998, \S49 and \S55).
+This paradox stated in rough terms says that as the sample size increases any frequentist approach tends to lean towards the alternative while from the Bayesian perspective the data will become even more inclined towards the null hypothesis; see for instance \cite{Berger1987, Sprenger2013}.
+In view of this debate some researchers have opted towards reformulation of the problem as one of testing, for some fixed $\Delta>0$, the neighborhood--type null hypothesis $|\vartheta-\vartheta_0|\leq \Delta$, whereby as opposed to a point null, the value of the parameter is only approximately specified under the null.
+Rejection then of the null implies that $|\vartheta-\vartheta_0|>\Delta$, i.e. that $\vartheta$ is at least at a distance $\Delta$ from $\vartheta_0$.
+(Note that $\Delta$ can be chosen as a shrinking neighborhood of the sample size, analogously to the common practice of power analysis by means of contiguous alternatives; \cite[see][\S49 and \S55]{Borovkov1998}).